redecentralize/alternative-internet/README.md

 - [Tahoe-LAFS](https://tahoe-lafs.org) is a Free and Open cloud storage system.
 It distributes your data across multiple servers.
 Even if some of the servers fail or are taken over by an attacker, the entire filesystem continues to function correctly, preserving your privacy and security.
 - [Thali](http://thaliproject.org/) is an open source personal data store that syncs across one or more of your devices, and (selectively, via one or more apps) to one or more more trusted peers.
 Data store: Couchbase Lite (open source, NoSQL, multi-master sync).
 Trust model: public key exchange, mutual SSL authentication.
 Network transport: HTTPS.
 P2P mechanisms: local/ad-hoc, or Tor (using hidden services).
 - [VirtKick](https://www.virtkick.io/) is your self-hosted DigitalOcean.
 Take cloud back to your computer, home network or a dedicated server.
 Manage virtual machines, Docker containers and create 1-click apps.
+- [Arweave](https://arweave.org/) is permanent and decentralized storage network.

 ## Collaborative Web Editors